OpenZeppelin/solidity-docgen/ARCHITECTURE.md

 [Handlebars]: https://handlebarsjs.com/

-There is a special template partial (i.e. a sub-template) called `item` (defined as `itemPartial`) that augments an item with custom properties we call accessors that make templates easier to write.
-Most things should not be accessors but helpers, which are more versatile and independent of the `item` partial.
+There is a special template partial (i.e. a sub-template) called `item` (defined in the function `itemPartial`) that augments an item with custom properties we call accessors that make templates easier to write, defined in `accessors`.
+Most things should not be accessors but template helpers, which are more versatile, available anywhere independently of the `item` partial, and can be provided by the user.
 A helper may become an accessor if this significantly improves template syntax.